Ents24/public-api-docs/blueprint/blueprint.md

                     "description": "Description text for the event",
                     "type": "string"
                   },
+                  "artists": {
+                    "description": "Featured artists",
+                    "type": "array",
+                    "items": {
+                      "type": "object",
+                      "properties": {
+                        "id": {
+                          "description": "Unique identifier for a featured artist", "type": "string"
+                        },
+                        "name": {
+                          "description": "Name of a featured artist",
+                          "type": "string"
+                        }
+                      },
+                      "required": ["id", "name"]
+                    }
+                  },
+                  "tickets": {
+                    "description": "Tickets for this event",
+                    "type": "array",
+                    "items": {
+                      "type": "object",
+                      "properties": {
+                        "supplier": {
+                          "description": "The supplier for this ticket",
+                          "type": "string"
+                        },
+                        "price": {
+                          "description": "The price for this ticket",
+                          "type": "string"
+                        },
+                        "dateTime": {
+                          "description": "RFC-3339 formatted date and time this ticket is valid for", "type": "string"
+                        },
+                        "url": {
+                          "description": "The purchase URL for this ticket", "type": "string"
+                        },
+                        "onSaleFrom": {
+                          "description": "RFC-3339 formatted date this ticket goes on sale", "type": "string"
+                        },
+                        "onSaleUntil": {
+                          "description": "RFC-3339 formatted date this ticket is / will be on sale until", "type": "string"
+                        }
+                      },
+                      "required": ["supplier", "price", "dateTime", "onSaleUntil"]
+                    }
+                  },
                   "image": {
                     "description": "Single image asset for the event", "type": "object",